tajnsekaljaz/Windows-Active-direktory-thesis/README.md

 [!IMPORTANT]
 The thesis is still a work in progress.

+## Basic inormation about Windows active directory and attacks used

+To get the basinc understanding of the techonlogy used folow the links.

+- **[Information about Active Directory](ActiveDirectory/windowsServersAD.md)**: Some information about the services we are attacking.
+- **[Inforamtion about the attacks used](ActiveDirectory/usedAttacks.md)**: Some information about the attacks that were used in the exercise.
 ## Setting Up the Environment

 To get started, please refer to the following setup instructions: